 This is one of the many reasons why I love Pinterest.
 It’s easy to use and to get results if you are consistent with it and know exactly how to use Pinterest to your advantage.

 If you want to see results on Pinterest, you have to start treating it like the search engine.
 Don’t forget to use lots of viral keywords in your titles, descriptions and overall accounts.
 You need to be using a lot of keywords within Pinterest.

 You need to use keywords in your profile like your profile name, description, board descriptions, board names, pin titles, and within the pin descriptions as well.
 You need to have a lot of keywords within there.
-I have a free Pinterest SEO guide, which you can grab here.

 This guide gives you an insight as to where exactly you need to implement your Pinterest keywords and how to find them in the first place.
 This guide will help you with your Pinterest strategy.